radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This duplication contributes to congestive collapse of the network, if one or more RADIUS proxies performs retransmission to the next hop for each of those packets independently.

 Additionally, the different properties of the RADIUS/TLS transport as well as cross-protocol proxying change the assumption of a negligible transmission time of the RADIUS packet, on which the value of Acct-Delay-Time is based.
-While a single UDP packet may have a negligible transmission time, application data sent via TLS could arrive at the sender with a significant delay due to the underlying TCP retransmission mechanism.
+While a single UDP packet may have a negligible transmission time, application data sent via TLS could arrive at the server with a significant delay due to the underlying TCP retransmission mechanism.
 If the packet is proxied from RADIUS/TLS to RADIUS/DTLS or RADIUS/UDP, the proxy has to retransmit on its own without changing the value of Acct-Delay-Time, which again introduces non-negligible transmission delays.

 Using Event-Timestamp instead of Acct-Delay-Time also removes an ambiguity around retransmitted packets for RADIUS/TLS.